-Only as a result of this process and the use of a dark roast, you get the resulting espresso shot that is thick, rich, and has crema on top.
+Only as a result of this process and the use of a dark roast, do you get the resulting espresso shot that is thick, rich, and has crema on top.

-So you’re planning to purchase a bag of espresso coffee beans, then be advised that you’re going to need an espresso machine at home.
+If you’re planning to purchase a bag of espresso coffee beans, then be advised that you’re going to need an espresso machine at home.
 Not to mention, that an espresso machine is expensive especially when considering how much it would cost for you to buy a shot of espresso in a local coffee shop.

 Coffee beans do not impose any brewing conditions.
 You can buy regular coffee beans and brew them as you wish.
-Whether it is French press or cold brew or a drip coffee, you can make the best out of your beans.
+Whether it is French press or cold brew or drip coffee, you can make the best out of your beans.

 If you’re looking for an intense taste profile, then you should pick a bag of espresso beans or simply opt for an espresso shot.

-An espresso is smooth, rich, and is as dark as the roast it comes from.
+An espresso is smooth, rich, and as dark as the roast it comes from.
 The crema on top gives it a nice finish.
 It is so concentrated you can feel it without even taking a sip.

 Depending on how the beans are roasted, you might even find a nice smoky, caramelized flavor in your espresso shot.